 Does Kratom Act on Opioid Receptors?

 The exact chemical and physiological properties of kratom are unknown.
 However, the drug appears to act as a mu-opioid receptor agonist, meaning that it stimulates the same brain receptors as other opiates such as morphine.
-Although it acts on the same receptors, kratom has a somewhat different profile of effects than other opiates.
+Although it acts on the same receptors, kratom has a somewhat different effect than other opiates.
 More research is needed to determine what causes kratom’s stimulant effects at low doses and how it differs from other opioid drugs.

 Like other opiates, kratom may lead to withdrawal syndrome.
 Kratom withdrawal symptoms are similar to that of prescription opioids or heroin.
 Acute symptoms include constipation, increased need to urinate, loss of appetite, nausea, sweating, and itching.
 The kratom withdrawal syndrome may also induce runny nose, muscle aches, bone aches, involuntary limb movements, emotional lability, and aggression.
-In some cases, kratom effects may even including hallucinations or psychosis.
+In some cases, kratom effects may even include hallucinations or psychosis.

 Is Kratom Legal?